-The following table sets forth the compensation for the non-employee members of the Board for the fiscal year ended January 25, 2020.
+The following table sets forth the compensation for the non-employee members of the Board for the fiscal year ended January 30, 2021.
+Ms. Higgins will retire at the conclusion of the Annual Meeting in accordance with the Company's mandatory retirement policy.